veidul/CYPHER_DM/README.md

 ## Description
 - Was to create a application that allows for multiple user to chat within a selected chat window.
-- We built this project to allow users to create rooms and invite whomever to conversate with.
+- We built this project to allow users to create rooms and invite whomever to converse with.
-- This solved understanding how to correctly structure GraphQL along with integrating it to our frontend utilizng the built in Websocket known as subscriptions.
+- This solved understanding how to correctly structure GraphQL along with integrating it to our frontend utilizing the built in Websocket known as subscriptions.

 ## Table of Contents
 - [Installation](#installation)